 Job Title Who Achieved This Very Impressive Result

-And, certainly, you could go with just one to three titles without the subhead or phrase.
-That’s better than having no headline at all but I’d argue it’s a missed opportunity to share something specific that ties your capabilities to the requirements of that job.
+Certainly, you could go with one to three titles without the descriptive subhead or phrase.
+This is sometimes called a resume title, and it’s better than having no headline at all.
+But I’d argue it’s a missed opportunity to share something specific that ties your capabilities to the requirements of a job.

-So what makes for a great headline?
-A great headline will be both keyword-rich and provide a short and snappy elevator pitch of sorts—something that summarizes what you’re all about in relation to the job or jobs you’re pursuing.
+A compelling headline will be both keyword-rich and provide a short and snappy elevator pitch—something that summarizes what you’re all about in relation to the job or jobs you’re pursuing.
 Here’s what I recommend:

 For instance, if you’re a marketing manager who’s built a successful e-commerce platform for your current employer and you’re applying for jobs at companies looking for a marketing leader with e-commerce experience, you’d be wise to announce that you’re a marketing leader with that specific experience in your headline.

 2. Tailor your headline for each role you pursue

 Building on tip number one, keep in mind that your resume headline is not a tattoo.
 You can, and should, modify your headline as needed if you’re applying for jobs with varying requirements.

 So if you’re that same marketing manager and you’re applying for another job that emphasizes social media marketing—and you also have experience doing that—you shouldn’t hesitate to swap out the e-commerce mention for something more specific to social media.